pyeventsourcing/eventsourcing/README.md

 ## PostgreSQL environment

+You can configure "production" environment to use the library's PostgresSQL infrastructure with the following environment variables.
+Using PostgresSQL infrastructure will keep stored events in a PostgresSQL database.

+Please note, to use the library's PostgreSQL functionality, please install the library with the `postgres` option (or just install the `psycopg2` package.)

+    $ pip install eventsourcing[postgres]

+Please note, the library option `postgres_dev` will install the `psycopg2-binary` which is much faster, but this is not recommended for production use.
+The binary package is a practical choice for development and testing but in production it is advised to use the package built from sources.

-Configure "production" environment using PostgresSQL infrastructure (which keeps stored events in a PostgreSQL database).
-The example below uses zlib and AES to compress and encrypt the stored events.
+The example below also uses zlib and AES to compress and encrypt the stored events (but this is optional).
+To use the library's encryption functionality with PostgreSQL, please install the library with both the `crypto` and the `postgres` option (or just install the `pycryptodome` and `psycopg2` packages.)

+    $ pip install eventsourcing[crypto,postgres]

-It is assumed the database and database user have already been created, and the database server is running locally.
+It is assumed for this example that the database and database user have already been created, and the database server is running locally.

 ```python
 import os